McTavishLab/physcraper_ms/joss_submission.md

 - The BLAST algorithm is used to identify similarity among DNA sequences in the GenBank nucleotide database within the search taxon and the remaining sequences on the alignment.
   <!--***How does the blast is setup?
 Is it an all-blast-all??***-->
 - The DNA sequence similarity search can be done on a local database that is easily setup by the user.
 In this case it uses the BLASTn algorithm.
-- The search can also be performed remotely, using the bioPython BLASt algorithm.
+- The search can also be performed remotely, using the bioPython BLAST algorithm.
-- A BLAST run is performed for each sequence in the alignment.
-Results of each BLAST are recorded.
-All matched sequences are saved with their corresponding GenBank accesion numbers that will be used to download the whole sequences into a local library.
+- A pairwise all-against-all BLAST search is performed.
+This means that each sequence in the alignment is BLASTed against DNA sequences in the database within the search taxon.
+Results from each one of these BLAST runs are recorded, and matched sequences are saved along with their corresponding GenBank accesion numbers.
+This information will be used later to download the whole sequences into a local library.
 - Matched sequences below an e-value, percentage similarity, and outside a minimum and maximum length threshold are discarded.
-This will leave out genomic sequences.
+This filtering leaves out genomic sequences.
   All acepted sequences are asigned an internal identifier, and are further filtered.
-- Because we usually do not have the accession number from sequences in the original alignment, a filtering process is needed.
-Accepted sequences that belong to the same taxon in the query sequence and that are either identical or shorter than the original sequence are also discarded.
+- Because the original alignments usually do not have the GenBank accession numbers on the sequence names, a filtering process is needed.
+Accepted sequences that belong to the same taxon of the query sequence, and that are either identical or shorter than the original sequence are also discarded.
 Only longer sequences belonging to the same taxon as the orignal sequence will be considered for further analyses.
 - Among the remaining filtered sequences, there are usually several exemplars per taxon.